Homegrown (Neil Young album): Writing

-"Love Is a Rose" is a reworking of Young's previous concert encore favorite "Dance, Dance, Dance" which had been recorded by Crazy Horse on their debut album.
-It features new lyrics and would later be covered by Linda Ronstadt.
-Young would include "Love Is a Rose" on the 1977 compilation Decade.
+"Love Is a Rose" is a reworking of Young's previous concert encore favorite "Dance, Dance, Dance".
+It was also recorded by Crazy Horse on their debut album.
+"Love Is a Rose" features new lyrics and would later be covered by Linda Ronstadt.
+Young would include "Love Is a Rose" on the 1977 compilation Decade., where Young describes it in the liner notes as having been "written in a car on my way to Hana, Maui from the airport.
+Recorded at the ranch during rehearsals for the CSNY '74 reunion tour.
+Later done up well by Linda Ronstadt, a soulful girl with big brown eyes."